 But Tom did show up in Israel and the rest is surfing history.
 He surfed Israel’s waves like no other surfer ever—before or since.
 He graced the surfing community with his cool and calm demeanor and put a smile on every surfer who came in contact with him.
 At the end of his trip, Tom said that Israel was one of his favorite places he’d ever been.
 Thankfully, the incredible moments we captured will forever be a part of Promised Land: Israel Through the Eyes of Surfers.

-Note: Please contact Walking On Water at [email protected] before hosting a screening.
+Note: Please email [email protected] to host a screening.